-Since the date of the Giroux and Cuttle resource estimate and from a period of Dec 2014 through to Dec 2017, Defiance drilled 32 additional diamond drill holes for a total of 10,194m.
-These holes tested the Veta Grande vein system; at depth beneath the area of the 2014 resource estimate, in areas within the 2015 resource estimate as well as along strike beyond the limits of the 2014 resource estimate of interest, a number of holes intercepted encouraging mineralization below the limits of the 2014 resource estimate.
+Since the date of the Giroux and Cuttle report and from a period of Dec 2014 through to Dec 2017, Defiance drilled 32 additional diamond drill holes for a total of 10,194m.
+These holes tested the Veta Grande vein system; at depth beneath the resource area as defined by older resource estimates as well as along strike beyond the limits of the other resource estimates, a number of holes intercepted encouraging mineralization below the limits of the previous resource estimates.